-C6.
+- C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
 If so, check which applies: UM does not have an open policy.
 Entrance requirements for traditional full-time students are: high school graduation, 2.5 cumulative grade average or score of 22 on the ACT or SAT combined score of 1120 (1540 for tests prior to March 2016) or rank in the top half of your high school graduating class and successful completion of college prep program requirements.
-Nontraditional students, GED freshman, and summer-only students are exempt from the above requirements.
+Nontraditional students, GED/HiSet freshman, and summer-only students are required to have high school graduation but are exempt from the other above requirements.
+Missoula College/Bitterroot College, the two-year embedded institutions of the University of Montana, do require only high school graduation or it's equivalent. - C7.

-C7.
 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work

+Work experience $\boxtimes$ Level of applicant's interest $\boxtimes$